Most Active Stories

 When we asked young listeners to send us their questions about The Graveyard Book, many wrote in to ask how Gaiman dreamt up this imaginative story.

 It began 25 years ago, Gaiman explains, when he and his family lived in "a very tall, spindly building."
-His son was two years old at the time and loved to ride his tricycle — but the building didn't have a yard or garden where he could play.
+His son was 2 years old at the time and loved to ride his tricycle — but the building didn't have a yard or garden where he could play.
 So Gaiman used to take his son across the lane to a country churchyard — where there were gravestones that went back 800 years.

 "He would just pedal his tricycle happily and run around in the little country graveyard," Gaiman recalls.
-"I remember just one day thinking: he looks so comfortable here.
+"I remember just one day thinking: He looks so comfortable here.
 And it was as if a little door opened in my head."

 Gaiman suddenly had the idea to write a book about a child raised in a graveyard.
 It would be sort of like Rudyard Kipling's The Jungle Book, in which an abandoned boy is raised by wild animals and taught all the things the animals know.
 The Graveyard Book, Gaiman decided, would be about a child "raised by dead people and taught all the things that dead people know."

 Book club member Amelia Herron, 12, from Manchester, Mich., was curious how Gaiman might describe The Graveyard Book to someone who had never heard of it before.

 Gaiman says he'd describe the book as eight short stories — each story taking place two years after the story before it.
 It follows the first 16 years of the life of young Nobody Owens — his friends call him Bod — who takes refuge in a graveyard after his family is killed.
 And though he's raised by dead people, Bod learns the value of life.

 "In many ways, for me, The Graveyard Book was a book about life," Gaiman says.
 "Because you can talk about life and community and family in ways you might not have seen them described before."